The Hydrogen and Renewable Energy (HRE) Act came into operation on 11 July 2024.

 South Australia has a unique combination of sun, wind, and minerals to support the global transition to green energy.
 To capitalise on this advantage, we must ensure that South Australia can attract investment from key industry partners for the development of critical projects and related infrastructure in a timely and orderly manner.

-The HRE Act supports South Australia's green energy transformation.
-Note: this video was produced in 2021 and some data may have changed.
-South Australia's target is now to achieve 100% renewables by 2027.
+Note: This video was produced in 2021 and some data may have changed, including South Australia's target to achieve 100% renewables which is now to do so by 2027.

 This is a once in a lifetime opportunity for the state and the government is committed to realising our future prosperity in a transparent, orderly and inclusive manner.